 1. During International Dark Sky Week, get together with friends and family and go outside at night.
 A lot of us don’t take the opportunity to experience the nighttime environment.
-Go out side, look up and look around.
+Go outside, look up and look around.
 Lots of interesting stuff is happening during the night hours.
 Go explore!
 Better yet, visit one of our International Dark Sky Places!

 2. Help spread the word about light pollution and the importance of dark skies.
 This week is a great excuse to talk with friends, family, neighbors, your homeowner’s association or government representatives about why protecting our night environment is so crucial.
 We have Dark Sky Week resources to help start the conversation.

 3. Become a citizen scientist and collect data about the night sky in your neighborhood for Globe at Night.
 It’s fun, easy and you’ll be helping scientists across the globe better understand the threat of light pollution to our planet.
-The April campaign has already started, so check it our now.